Alert

 Edit the Program Details tab and complete all the fields based on the information from the TOJ agreement.

-Note: If authorizing a TOJ, TaP or a WA with a Not-under-the-Act (NUA) employer or out-of-province employer, attach the new employer as a participant on the claim.
+Note: If authorizing a work placement program with a Not-under-the-Act (NUA) employer or out-of-province employer, attach the new employer as a participant on the claim.

 If not approved, follow the appropriate procedure: